kinggeorges12/JellyBridge/README.md

 3. **Use Library Validation**: The plugin provides library validation to check for conflicts and accessibility issues

-## Webhook Setup

-To enable automatic download requests when marking shows as favorites:

-1. Go to Jellyfin Admin Dashboard
-2. Navigate to "Notifications" → "Webhooks"
-3. Add a new webhook with URL: `http://your-jellyfin-server:5000/Plugins/JellyseerrBridge/Webhook`
-4. Select "Item Added to Favorites" as the notification type

 ## Logging

 The plugin integrates with Jellyfin's logging system.
 Check Jellyfin logs for debugging information: